DavidZajicek/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

 2-strlen.c - return the length of a string
-3-puts.c - Print a string, followed by a new line based on the given string 4-print_rev.c - print a string in reverse
+3-puts.c - Print a string, followed by a new line based on the given string 4-print_rev.c - print a string in reverse 5-rev-string.c - return a string after reversing it